 Be sure to consider family members who will not be involved with the business.
 Life insurance is often used to “equalize” inheritances.
 You also need to be objective when considering the abilities of family members whom you consider potential successors.

 Business partners are also logical options.
 You can have reciprocal buy/sell arrangements with each other, so that when one of you is ready to retire or dies, the other automatically buys his/her share of the business.
 Life insurance is often used to fund these arrangements.

 A good business succession (exit) plan should also provide for the possibility of a long-term illness or disability.
-Make sure you work with an experienced professional who can help you evaluate your goals and objectives, and can provide you with the best options for your situation.
+Make sure you work with an experienced professional who can help you evaluate your goals and objectives, and who can provide you with the best options for your situation.